MaxI6s/ELE3312/README.md

 2. **Firmware Installation**: Load the game code onto the STM32F446RE.
 Ensure hardware components are initialized.
 3. **Duel Mode Configuration**: For duel play, set up two systems with IR sensors aligned for communication.

-## Development Steps

-- **Week 1**: Implement gesture detection with the ultrasonic sensor.
-- **Week 2**: Integrate sensor input for in-game control.
-- **Week 3**: Finalize game integration, adding score display and duel mode via IR.

-## Contributing

-Contributions are welcome.
-Fork the project, add your features, and submit a pull request for review.
-Open an issue first for significant changes.

-## License

-This project is under the MIT License.
-See LICENSE for more details.

 ## Acknowledgments

 Thanks to Abderrahim Ayoub and David-Olivier for their contributions and the entire ELE3312 course team.